Apply for Grinnell Approval

 - Recommendations must be from two faculty members from whom you’ve taken a class.
 They don't have to be professors in your major or intended major department.
 One recommendation may be from your adviser.

 - Discuss recommendations at least 7 days prior to the application due date as a courtesy.
 The system will send out an email and you should advise the faculty member that they will be receiving it.

 - If you wish to apply for a year off campus or to an alternative program, petitions are due November 15th and require a meeting prior to submittal.

 - If your program is located in a country where the language spoken is taught at Grinnell and more than 1 semester of language is required, one of your recommendations must come from a professor from that department.

 - Waiver, Release & Indemnification forms release the College from liability, the assumption of risk and loss from the student's participation in off campus study.
 The form requires a guardian or parent signature.
 There is a Waiver, Release & Indemnification for 1 semester and a Waiver, Release & Indemnification Academic Year (for Japan Study at Waseda, London School of Economics, Hamilton in France, and College Year in Athens).
 If you wish to participate in an internship on Grinnell in London or Grinnell in Washington, there is an Internship Waiver form.

 6. Apply Now: After reviewing these components, you are ready to start an application.
-Using the Program Search, find your first choice program.
+Using the Program Search, find your program.
 Click the Apply Now button.
 Use your Grinnell College login.
 Save your work frequently.
 Do not submit items until completed.
 Required components are stored within the application and can be downloaded from and uploaded to it.
 You can return to the application anytime by using the Login button on the Home page.